+Lecture Hours: 54 Lab Hours: 0 Repeatable: No Grading: L

+Advisory: ENG-050

+CAN: None

-Transfer Status: CSU Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None
+Transfer Status: CS U Degree Applic able: AA/AS

+COD GE: None CSU GE: None 10 GETC: None

-FIRE-006 HAZARDOUS MATERIALS/ICS 3 Units
+FIRE-006 HAZARDOUS MATERIALS/ICS Units: 3

 This course introduces the student to the world of hazardous chemicals, including their physical properties, uses in industry, and characteristics when involved in spills, fires and accidents.
-Basic information is covered regarding emergency procedures, legal requirements, compliance to regulations, health effects and treatment, and fire department protocols and responsibilities.
+Basic information is covered regarding emergency procedures, legal requirements, compliance to regulations, health effects and treatment, College of the Desert Catalog 2007-2008 and fire department protocols and responsibilities.
 This course is designated F6 by the State Board of Fire Services and California State Fire Marshal.